Wield words well.

 (Grammar Stage)

-The stage where children are building foundational knowledge.
-Students often think in concrete terms, repetition and memorization.
-Vocabulary and word lists are valuable weapons!
+The stage where children build foundational knowledge.
+Students often think in concrete terms, repetition, and memorization.
+Vocabulary, word lists, and drills through games are valuable weapons!

 Grades 6 - 8